In scientific circles it was always assumed

 Leiden, the Netherlands.
 But two years ago,

-sound scientific evidence for this claim
+sound scientific evidence for this claim was found.

 In fossil remains of the Australopithecus

 found carbon compounds that relate directly

 to meat consumption.
 This puts an end to